Jacqueline Williamson graduated with a BBA in Personnel Admin., an MPA in HR Management and an MS in Education.

 Research demonstrates that if learning is to take place, the following four guidelines must be followed:

-- The subject matter must be presented to the student at his/her own level.
+- The subject matter must be presented to the student at their own level.

 - The subject matter must be presented in a logical sequence.

-- The student must know when he/she is making correct or incorrect responses.
+- The student must know when they are making correct or incorrect responses.